Clinical Assistant Professor

 Teaching and Research Interests

 Professor Wright has taught in the fields of Securities Regulation, International Business Transactions, Business Law and Advanced Business Law.
 In the Spring of 2019, she will teach Legal Strategies in Entrepreneurship.

-Having been a staff member of the Division of Investment Management, Securities and Exchange Commission, Washington, D.C., Professor Wright's research activities include except transactions under the Securities Act of 1933 and recent proposed changes involving crowdfunding.
+Having been a staff member at the Securities and Exchange Commission, Washington, D.C., Professor Wright's research activities include exempt transactions under the Securities Act of 1933 and recent changes involving equity crowdfunding.